-Enter the total number of personal exemptions claimed on your federal return, multiply by \$110 and enter the total on Line 9a.
+Enter the total number of dependents listed on your federal return, multiply by \$110 and enter the total on Line 9a.
 If you are married and filing a combined separate return (Filing Status 4), split the total between Columns A and B in increments of \$110.

-If you are married and filing separate returns (Filing Status 3), allocate exemptions appropriately to each return and multiply by \$110, entering the total for each return in Column B. Please see example below.
+If you are married and filing separate returns (Filing Status 3), allocate dependents to each return and multiply by \$110, entering the total for each return in Column B. Please see example below.
 All other filing statuses place the total in Column B.

-If you were not required to file a federal return, enter \$110 for each spouse reporting income plus \$110 for each person who could have been claimed had you been required to file a federal return.
-Allocate the totals for your filing status as described in the paragraph above.
+If you were not required to file a federal return, enter \$110 for each spouse reporting income plus \$110 for each person who could have been listed as a dependent had you been required to file a federal return.
+Allocate the total personal credits for your filing status as described in the paragraph above.

-NOTE: You are not entitled to a Delaware Personal Credit if you are claimed as a dependent on another individual's Federal return.
+NOTE: You are not entitled to a Delaware Personal Credit if you are listed as a dependent on another individual's Federal return.
 Enter "0" in the space provided on Line 9a.

-Example: If you filed the federal return as married filing jointly and have no dependents, enter \$220
+Example: If you filed your federal return as married filing jointly and have no dependents, enter \$220